umasreeakula/website_funnel_analysis/README.md

 For analysis and insights into the overall user journey in progressing towards the final conversion goal (making a purchase), I calculated conversion rates between each stage of the conversion funnel (home - search > search - payment > payment - confirmation of payment) using a nested common table expression (CTE).

 - The CTE total_page_landings_cte computes the total number of users who visited each page in the conversion funnel using the CASE WHEN() with the SUM() function.
-- In the CTE conversion_rates_cte, each subquery calculates the conversion rate by dividing the number of users who reached the subsequent stage by the number of users who reached the previous stage, multiplying by 100 for percentage representation, and rounding to two decimal places, along with a description of the funnel stage.
+- In the CTE conversion_rates_cte, each subquery calculates the conversion rate by dividing the number of users who reached the subsequent stage by the number of users who reached the previous stage, multiplying by 100 for percentage representation, and rounding to two decimal places, along with a description of the funnel stage in the funnel_stage and funnel_stage_name columns.
 - The main query then selects and presents the funnel stage, funnel stage name, and conversion rate from the common table expression conversion_rates_cte.
 ```
 -- Calculating the total number of users who visited each page in the conversion funnel, followed by conversion rates between each stage of the funnel